How To Install R Packages From Command Line

 How To Uninstall R Packages

-We’ve seen so far that is quite easy to install R packages.
+We’ve seen that it is quite easy to install R packages.
 What about uninstalling them?
 Well, simple as well.
-The command to uninstall R packages is remove.packages().
-The name of the package must be placed between “” as shown in the following example.
+The command to uninstall R packages is remove.packages()

-Earlier we installed the palmerpenguins package from GitHub.
-Using the command below we can remove this package from R:
+package from GitHub.
+Using the command below, we can remove this package from R:

 remove.packages("palmerpenguins")